-3.4.
-We estimate the funding available from business rates will be in-line with previous years now that the amount received from this funding stream has stabilised following Covid.
-Member will remember that Business Rates were suspended whilst businesses were forced to close.
+3.5 The Service estimates the funding available from business rates will be in-line with previous years now that the amount received from this funding stream has stabilised following Covid. (recollecting times when Business Rates were suspended whilst businesses were forced to close).
 At the time of writing the report, the returns from the District/Unitary Councils were outstanding.